 “That is clearly the case when it comes to hiring and retaining tech talent.
 With the majority of those developers we polled preferring to have the option of being able to work remotely part of the week, companies may struggle to attract and hold onto the best developers if they don’t offer flexible working,” said Barral.

-Research from CodinGame in January highlighted theas demand for tech skills skyrockets.
+Research from CodinGame in January highlighted the difficulties businesses could face hiring software professionals as demand for tech skills skyrockets.

 In its survey, 61% of HR professionals said finding qualified developers would present their biggest recruitment challenge of 2021.

-Thealso means technology professionals can be pickier about where and how they work, with data from Harvey Nash's 2021 Tech Survey finding that technology professionals now rank location and remote-working opportunities among the
+The increased demand for IT skillsets also means technology professionals can be pickier about where and how they work, with data from Harvey Nash’s 2021 Tech Survey finding that technology professionals now rank location and remote-working opportunities among the top three most important job incentives.

-Yet data also shows that employees aren't willing to give up their desks entirely.
-Just under half (43%) of respondents said the "winning formula" for hybrid working would be working remotely 2-3 days per week, and working from the office the rest of the time.
-Only 23% of developers said they would want to work remotely full-time, suggesting that most are eager to hold onto the social aspects of office culture and theon-site.
+Yet data also shows that employees aren’t willing to give up their desks entirely.
+Just under half (43%) of respondents said the “winning formula” for hybrid working would be working remotely 2-3 days per week, and working from the office the rest of the time.
+Only 23% of developers said they would want to work remotely full-time, suggesting that most are eager to hold onto the social aspects of office culture and the collaborative benefits of working as a team on-site.

 CodinGame also asked tech recruiters if developers would be offered remote working as an option and the majority said they would.